Nimixx/Block-Indexing/README.md

 - Disables search engine indexing by setting the "Search Engine Visibility" option to "Discourage search engines from indexing this site".
 - Provides a custom notice in the WordPress admin to inform users that indexing is disabled by this plugin.

+## Reason for Development

+The plugin was created to address a common issue that occurs when developing a website on a client's subdomain or a publicly accessible server.
+In such cases, it's easy to accidentally enable search engine indexing, which can lead to the premature or unintended exposure of the website to search engines.
+This plugin ensures that indexing is always disabled during development, preventing any accidental indexing that could affect the client's SEO or expose unfinished content.

 ## Warning

 🚨 **This plugin is intended for use in development environments only and should not be used in a production environment.** The plugin forces the site to be invisible to search engines by permanently disabling indexing.
 Make sure to deactivate and remove this plugin when moving to a production environment.